-The Legal Group comprises six separate and distinct Functions: Legal, Bank Applications, Compliance, Corporate Secretary's Office (CSO), Federal Reserve Law Enforcement Unit (FRLEU), and Records Management.
+The Bank's Legal Group consists of five separate and distinct functions: Legal, Compliance, Bank Applications, Group Operations and Strategy, and Records Management.

-The Ethics Office provides guidance to employees on conflicts of interest and other Code of Conduct–related issues.
-It considers waiver requests and serves as a central resource for resolving allegations of violations of policies, laws or regulations, and breaches of accounting, auditing and operational controls.
+- The Ethics Office provides guidance to employees on conflicts of interest and other code of conduct–related issues.
+It considers waiver requests and serves as a central resource for resolving allegations of violations of policies, laws or regulations, and breaches of accounting, auditing, or operational controls.

 The Bank Applications Function coordinates, analyzes, evaluates, and recommends Federal Reserve action on a variety of proposals by domestic and foreign banking organizations.
 The function assists in proposing amendments to applicable laws and regulations and contributes to the formulation of Federal Reserve policy on application matters.
 In addition, it educates local and foreign banking communities about U.S. laws and regulations relating to mergers, acquisitions, and expansionary activities.
 For more information about filing bank applications, click here.

 The Group Operations and Strategy Function provides the Legal Group with resources and strategies in furtherance of group and Bank objectives through three units:

 - Business Operations & Strategy liaises between the Legal Group and key stakeholders in the Bank's support areas to implement decisions made by Legal Group management, helps the group strategically assess its work, and manages the group’s administrative assistants, law library, and professional development programs.

 - Legal Information Management and Automation establishes and promotes information management best practices and carries out tasks in support of the capture, organization, access control, classification, management, and distribution of data and records used by the Legal Group.

 - Risk Management and Contingency Planning is responsible for traditional contingency planning and for strengthening the Legal Group’s risk management processes.